-We can’t wait to see what the future holds for Peter and for many children like him for whom early intervention, technology and a CID education profoundly changes the trajectory of life.
-Children who graduate from CID typically attend college, and many pursue professional careers.
+We can’t wait to see what the future holds for William and for many children like him for whom early intervention, technology and a CID education profoundly changes the trajectory of life.
+Children who graduate from CID typically attend college.
+Many pursue professional careers.
 But no matter what paths they take or choices they make, they leave CID with greatly expanded opportunities to communicate and succeed.